berikidis/berikidis/README.md

 Hi, I'm Gregory!

-I'm a front-end web developer and I enjoy working with Javascript, especially with React.
-Learning new things, building cool things everyday.
-I like also to contribute to an open-source projects.
-You can find me on [@berikidis](https://twitter.com/berikidis "Twitter") and my website at [berikidis.com](https://berikidis.com).
+As a front-end web developer, I am passionate about working with JavaScript, particularly with React.
+I enjoy learning new things and building projects on a daily basis.
+I also like to contribute to open-source projects.
+You can find me on [@berikidis](https://twitter.com/berikidis "Twitter") and my website is [berikidis.com](https://berikidis.com).

 🥂 Cheers!